 (i) Semiconductor Electronics: Materials, Devices and SimpleCircuits.
 Energy bands in conductors, semiconductors and insulators (qualitative ideas only).
 Intrinsic and extrinsic semiconductors.

-(ii) Semiconductor diode: I-V characteristics in forward and reverse bias, diode as a rectifier; Special types of junction diodes: LED, photodiode, solar cell and Zener diode and its characteristics, zener diode as a voltage regulator.
+(ii) Semiconductor diode: I-V characteristics in forward and reverse bias, diode as a rectifier; Special types of junction diodes: LED, photodiode, solar cell.

 Stay tuned with BYJU’S to get the latest news and notification on ICSE exam, along with the exam pattern syllabus, timetable and more.